Traditional vs. Digital Marketing: Evolution of Digital Content

 Which social media site should you be on?
-Which email platform?
-Which account representative should be assigned to the newest client?
+What about the email platform?
+Who should you assign an account representative to the newest client?

-With digital marketing, the amount of time you save with automation can help you free up bandwidth for the vast number of other decisions that need to be made daily.
+With digital marketing, the amount of time you save with automation can help you free up bandwidth for many other decisions that need to be made daily.

 The number of smartphone users continues to grow.
 Tablets and wearable technology will continue to add to the popularity of on-the-go connectivity.
-The future of internet marketing will revolve around the mobile user.
+The future of internet marketing will revolve around mobile users.

 Understanding the Mobile User